 Grammatical concepts can be difficult for students to learn because the concepts are abstract and varied.
 Because of this, students can easily get confused about these concepts.
 They need lots of examples to understand a concept and a good facility with language.
-These activities focus on subject and verbs.
+These activities focus on adjectives.

-1. Explain to students that sentences may have more than one subject or more than one verb and that in this lesson they will learn about these kinds of sentences.
-2. Put these statements on the board:
+- 1. Explain to students that an adjective is a part of speech that modifies (qualifies, tells more about) nouns or pronouns.
+Say that in this lesson they will learn more about this particular part of speech. - 2.
+Put these statements on the board and explain the adjective in each one: